ReproNim/module-reproducible-basics/_episodes/01-shell-basics.md

-If you intend to use some variable that might still be undefined you can either use `${var:-DEFAULT}` to provide an explicit `DEFAULT` value or define it on the conition that it doesn't already exist; e.g.:
+If you intend to use some variable that might still be undefined you can either use `${var:-DEFAULT}` to provide an explicit `DEFAULT` value or define it on the condition that it doesn't already exist; e.g.:

 ~~~
 % : ${notyetdefined:=1}